Oklahoma banned trans students from bathrooms. Now a bullied student is dead

 Nex’s funeral was held at the Mowery Funeral Service on 15 February.
 After the service, police officers from Owasso and the neighbouring city of Collinsville accompanied members of the local chapter of Bikers Against Child Abuse as they provided an escort from the service to the graveside.

-A GoFundme page set up to help with funeral costs has raised $28,000 and Ms Benedict said she plans to donate most of the money to LGBTQ anti-bullying organisations.
+A GoFundme page set up to help with funeral costs has raised more than $100,000 and Ms Benedict said she plans to donate most of the money to LGBTQ anti-bullying organisations.

 “Nex had a light in them that was so big, they had so many dreams.
 I want their light to keep shining for everyone.
 That light was so big and bright and beautiful, and I want everyone to remember Nex that way.”